Caged in Paradiso

 Caged in Paradiso (alternate title Maximum Security) is a 1989 American low-budget action film directed by Mike Snyder and starring Irene Cara (who also sings the theme song "Paradiso"), Peter Kowanko and Paula Bond.
 It was filmed on St. Thomas in the United States Virgin Islands.
+In the USA, Vidmark released the movie on 24 January 1990 direct to video.

 Plot

-Female inmates wrongly imprisoned on an island fortress plan their escape.